Craft Projects

 Who can do this: Kindergartners

-Here’s a yummy and mouth watering watermelon craft form Crystal & Co.
+Here’s a yummy and mouth-watering watermelon craft from Crystal & Co.
 To make this giant fruit kids will need to use colored markers, cardstock, construction paper, glue, and scissors.

-Grab some watermelon afterwards as a celebratory snack during a hot summer day!
+Grab some watermelon afterward as a celebratory snack during a hot summer day!

 6. “W is for Wagon” Craft